10 great places to spend New Year's Eve

 7. London

-Stately London along the Thames, with the memorable bonging from Big Ben, always provides a remarkable backdrop for New Year's Eve fireworks.
+Stately London along the Thames always provides a remarkable backdrop for New Year's Eve fireworks.
 Tickets sell out fast for the official staging area, but you may be able to see the fireworks for free from hilltops such as Primrose Hill, Parliament Hill on Hampstead Heath, Greenwich Park and Alexandra Palace.
 A perfect way to greet the prospect of a new year is to settle down in one of London's oldest pubs, such as the Old Bell Tavern, serving up adult beverages since 1670.
-If you're looking for a most recent vintage of fun, check out the Southbank Centre's themed parties from the 1920s to 1990s.
+If you're looking for a more recent vintage of fun, check out the Southbank Centre's themed parties from the 1920s to 1990s.
 While there, fans of British royalty may want to visit sites such as Kensington Palace, where Queen Victoria was born.

 8. Rio de Janeiro

-If you want to greet the new with about 2 million other souls in a warm beach resort, head to Rio de Janeiro.
+If you want to greet a new year with about 2 million other souls in a warm beach resort, head to Rio de Janeiro.

 The Rio Times says the main gathering at Copacabana Beach will feature a variety of musical acts, including the Brazilian Symphonic Orchestra, which will play during the fireworks.
 If you want to party in classic Rio style, pay a visit to Jobi Bar.
 It's a social institution in the city, having been open since the 1950s.
 For samba and choro music, head to Carioca da Gema.
 Looking for a great view?
 Swing over to the Vista Chinesa, a small Chinese pagoda perched to provide a fantastic panorama.